thegarciastudio/thegarciastudio/README.md

-<h1 align="center">👋 ¡Hola!
-Soy Antonio</h1>
+<h1 align="center">Hi!
+I'm Antonio</h1>

 <p align="center">
-Aprendiendo a construir herramientas útiles con Python.<br>
+I'm learning how to build useful tools with Python.<br>
-Me especializo en Automatización, Web Scraping y herramientas de línea de comandos (CLI).
+Focused on automation, web scraping, and command-line utilities.
 </p>

 ---

-## 🚀 Proyectos actuales
+## What I'm working on

-- 🗂️ Organizador automático de archivos
+- An automatic file organizer
-- 🔍 Web scraper para extraer datos de productos
+- A product data scraper
-- 🛠️ CLI tool para renombrar archivos en lote
+- A CLI tool to batch rename files

 ---

-## 🧠 En proceso de aprendizaje
+## What I'm learning

-- Automatización de tareas con Python (`os`, `shutil`, `glob`, `pathlib`)
+- Automating tasks with Python (`os`, `shutil`, `glob`, `pathlib`)
-- Web scraping con `requests` + `BeautifulSoup`
+- Web scraping with `requests` and `BeautifulSoup`
-- Construcción de herramientas CLI con `argparse`, `click`
+- Building CLI tools with `argparse` and `click`
-- Buenas prácticas: logs, estructura de scripts, dry-run modes
+- Best practices: logging, clean structure, dry-run modes

 ---

-## 🎯 Misión actual
+## My current goal

-Desarrollar herramientas reales que resuelvan problemas concretos, mientras comparto el proceso y conecto con otros makers técnicos.
+Build real tools that solve real problems — and share the journey with other technical makers.

 ---

-## 🤝 ¿Conectamos?
+## Let’s connect

-Estoy abierto a colaborar, compartir aprendizajes o simplemente charlar con otros desarrolladores y emprendedores técnicos.
+Happy to collaborate, exchange ideas, or just chat with fellow developers and tech-minded founders.

 ---